Sacker doesn’t agree to place pin on Connerty’s coat

 Without risk, though, though, you can’t succeed.
 It’s why, rather than avoid risk altogether, businesses use strategies (and templates) that help them understand whether a risk is one that’s worth it, or whether it’s going to burn the whole business down in the process.

 is the process of examining the various potential risks that might come up over the course of a project and is a part of risk management as a whole in business.
 It allows you to both qualify and quantify potential project risk to see how they might affect the final product.
 Risk analysis doesn’t remove risk from projects, but it gives you a way to use preemptive mitigation for potential problems or put systems in place to deal with risks that you may encounter.
-The end result being that you’re making smarter decisions around the risks involved with any given decision (or project) because you’ve carefully considered as many possibilities
+The goal is to make smarter decisions around the risks involved with any given decision (or project) because you’ve carefully considered as many possibilities

 Qualitative risk analysis